zemerov/knowledge-distillation/README.md

 | GRU (16 hidden size) | 0.75          | 0.72     | 0.79   | 0.75 |
 | GRU (32 hidden size) | 0.80          | 0.80     | 0.80   | 0.80 |

 We can see rapid improve for 32 hidden size.
-Perhaps, the Knowledge Distilaltion works better for smaller Students models.
+Perhaps, the Knowledge Distillation works better for smaller Students models.
 This fact may be explored more precisely in further works:)

-However, the difference in performance for 16 hidden is not realy big.
+However, the difference in performance for 16 hidden is not really big.
 I suppose, it happens because the model is not big enough for this task itself.

 ## Conclusion
 The Hypothesis wasn`t proved.
 Knowledge distillation works even on binary classification.
 All models have a better performance learning soft targets than learning from scratch.